darktable-org/dtdocs/content/module-reference/processing-modules/bloom.md

 masking: true
 ---

-Create a soft bloom over the image.
-This module works by blurring the highlights and then blending them with the original image.
+Create a soft bloom effect.

+This module works by blurring the highlights and then blending the result with the original image.

 # module controls

 size
-: The spacial extent of the bloom effect
+: The spacial extent of the bloom effect.

 threshold
-: The threshold for the increase in brightness
+: The threshold for the brightness increase.

 strength
-: The strength of the overlighting for the effect
+: The strength of the overlighting.